Mulholland Drive (film): Home media

 The film was released on VHS and DVD by Universal Studios Home Video on April 9, 2002, in the United States and Canada, with few special features.
 It was released without chapter stops, a feature that Lynch objects to on the grounds that it "demystifies" the film.

 Nick Coccellato of Eccentric Cinema gave the film a rating of nine out of ten and the DVD release an eight out of ten, saying that the lack of special features "only adds to the mystery the film itself possesses, in abundance".
 Special features in later versions and overseas versions of the DVD include a Lynch interview at the Cannes Film Festival and highlights of the debut of the film at Cannes.

 Optimum Home Entertainment released Mulholland Drive to the European market on Blu-ray as part of its StudioCanal Collection on September 13, 2010.
 New special features exclusive to this release include: an introduction by Thierry Jousse; In the Blue Box, a retrospective documentary featuring directors and critics; two making-of documentaries: On the Road to Mulholland Drive and Back to Mulholland Drive, and several interviews with people involved in making the film.
 It is the second David Lynch film in this line of Blu-rays after The Elephant Man.

 The Criterion Collection has released several versions of Mulholland Drive.
 In October 2015, it released a 2K digital transfer of a restoration of the film on Blu-Ray and DVD, along with interviews, portions of the 2005 edition of Chris Rodley's book Lynch on Lynch, and other special features.
 It was Lynch's second film to receive a Criterion Collection release on DVD and Blu-ray, following Eraserhead in 2014.
-Mulholland Drive was part of Criterion's first batch of 4K Ultra HD releases in 2021.
-Although the Blu-ray release was under license from Focus Features and Universal Studios Home Entertainment, Criterion's parent company Janus Films subsequently acquired the distribution rights.
+Mulholland Drive was part of Criterion's first batch of 4K Ultra HD Blu-ray releases in 2021.
+Although the 2K Blu-ray release was under license from Focus Features and Universal Studios Home Entertainment, Criterion's parent company Janus Films subsequently acquired the distribution rights.